 The best way to know for sure if you are a candidate for PRP treatments is to schedule a consultation with one of our EmergeOrtho-Triangle Region Physicians.

 Although most insurance plans, including Medicare, do NOT pay for PRP injections, we will help you to devise a payment plan.
-Get started now by speaking with one of our friendly EmergeOrtho-Triangle Region team members at (919) 220-5255.
+To learn more, self-schedule an appointment now.
+Or, call us any time at (919) 220-5255.